 Here’s a surprise: it also doubles as a portable Bluetooth speaker.
 Parents can stream their kids’ favorite songs directly to the device.

-Finally, let me introduce you to my son’s favorite music device, the Cocomelon Karaoke Machine.
+Finally, we have my son’s favorite: the Cocomelon Karaoke Machine.

 It comes with 24 built-in Cocomelon classic songs and a built-in mic for singing along or simply listening to the music.

-The microphone has two modes and allows you to sing with the music or use it all by itself.
+The microphone has two modes and allows you to sing with the music or use it alone.

-Just keep in mind, the microphone cord is not removable and stretches longer than 6 inches, posing a strangulation hazard for younger children.
+Warning: The microphone cord is not removable and stretches longer than 6 inches, which is a strangulation hazard.
 I always supervise my 3-year-old when he’s using it.

 Final Thoughts on Music Players for Toddlers

-Any music player is beneficial for your child’s development, allowing them to experience music without relying on screens.
+Any music player benefits your child’s development, allowing them to experience music without relying on screens.

 Physical buttons and controls engage their senses and provide a fun interactive experience.

 I hope this list has been helpful!
-If you have a baby and want to introduce them to music, don’t forget to check out my lullabies for babies.
+If you have a baby and want to introduce them to music, don’t forget to check out my lullabies.